phpstan/phpstan/README.md

 ## Is PHPStan helping you to avoid bugs in production?
 ## Consider [supporting it on Patreon](https://www.patreon.com/phpstan) so I'm able to make it even more awesome!

+*I offer to issue invoices for contributions on PayPal and Patreon!
+[Contact me](mailto:ondrej@mirtes.cz) for details.*

 It currently performs the following checks on your code:

 * Existence of classes and interfaces in `instanceof`, `catch`, typehints, other language constructs and even annotations.
 PHP does not do this and just stays silent instead.